mattermost/mattermost-developer-documentation/site/content/contribute/desktop/build-commands.md

 ---
-title: "Build and CLI Commands"
+title: "Build and CLI commands"
-heading: "Build and CLI Command Reference"
+heading: "Build and CLI command reference"
-description: "Some useful build commands for the Desktop App"
+description: "Some useful build commands for the desktop app"
 date: 2019-01-22T00:00:00-05:00
 weight: 2
 ---